fbohz/learn-co-sandbox/Current_Repos.md

 [x] Can add videos to user when video returned.
 Logic when user not logged in.
 [x] Show list of vids that belong to user
 [x] If user has no videos have link that says to make a query to add videos.
-- Edit option where user can select videos in their LuckyChest and delete them.
+[x] Edit option where user can select videos in their LuckyChest and delete them.
-- Option for user to edit their account.
-- - user can change their name, email, password
-- - - checks for email if it doesn't exist on db, if change psw user must give current password then new.
+[x] Option for user to edit their account.
+User can change their name, email, password [x] checks for email if it doesn't exist on db, if change psw user must give current password then new.
 Checks curr psw and then changes to new.
-- Polish views so that it looks presentable.
+[x] Polish views so that it looks presentable.
 - **Review** proj req and curriculum notes to ensure meeting basics
 - Heroku deploy
 - Do 3-5 min video walkthrough.